gbansal2/CarND-Behavioral-Cloning-P3-Gaurav/writeup_report.md

 * a flatten layer
 * 5 dense or fully connected layers (sizes - 1164, 100, 50, 10, 1)

+I initially had tried to use ReLU layers inbetween the convolution layers to add non-linearity to the model.
+However, I could not get good convergence.
+Removing ReLU layers resulted in lower validation loss.

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.